Adam Montgomery tries to blame Harmony’s murder on wife in closing statements

 She continued: “Kayla decided to lie about Harmony’s death.
 She had to lie because the truth would point to her.
 And her lies were accepted because Adam was accused of Kayla’s black eye.”

-Ms Smith also dismissed damning evidence introduced during the proceedings that Montgomery was physically abusive towards Harmony.
+Ms Smith pushed back against damning evidence introduced during the proceedings that Montgomery was physically abusive towards Harmony.

+Earlier this week, Judge Amy Messer denied a motion by the defence to toss Kayla’s testimony from the trial, after she testified that Montgomery punched Harmony repeatedly in the head after he became enraged with her because she had soiled herself.

 Montgomery, who is serving a 30-year prison sentence for an unrelated gun conviction, hasn’t been attending his trial.